nickbrandt/GitLab/doc/update/index.md

 This section is only applicable if you have enabled the [Elasticsearch integration](../integration/elasticsearch.md).

-Certain major releases might require [Elasticsearch migrations](../integration/elasticsearch.md#background-migrations) to be finished.
-You can find pending migrations by running the following command:
+Major releases require all [Elasticsearch migrations](../integration/elasticsearch.md#background-migrations) to be finished from the most recent minor release in your current version before the major version upgrade.
+You can find pending migrations by running the following
+command:

 **For Omnibus installations**